Key eviction

 Approximated LRU algorithm

-However, since Redis 3.0 the algorithm was improved to also take a pool of good candidates for eviction.
-This improved the performance of the algorithm, making it able to approximate more closely the behavior of a real LRU algorithm.
+From Redis 3.0 onwards, the algorithm also tracks a pool of good candidates for eviction.
+This improves the performance of the algorithm, making it a close approximation to a true LRU algorithm.

-What is important about the Redis LRU algorithm is that you are able to tune the precision of the algorithm by changing the number of samples to check for every eviction.
-This parameter is controlled by the following configuration directive:
+You can tune the performance of the algorithm by changing the number of samples to check before every eviction with the maxmemory-samples configuration directive:

 maxmemory-samples 5